NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 # [Classical Langevin dynamics](@id langevin-dynamics)

 Langevin dynamics can be used to sample the canonical ensemble for a classical system.
+Furthermore, if the friction coefficient ``\gamma`` is connected to the electron density, langevin dynamcis can be used to describe nonadiabatic energy loss to low-lying electron-hole pairs when particles interact with metals surfaces.
-It involves a classical dynamics that is modified with an additional drag force and a random force.
+Langevin dynamics are based on the classical Newton's equation of motion that is modified by an additional drag force and a random force.
-The equation of motion can be written as
+The Langevin equation of motion can be written as
 ```math
 \mathbf{M}\ddot{\mathbf{R}} = - \nabla_R V(\mathbf{R}) + \mathbf{F}(t) - \gamma \dot{\mathbf{R}}
 ```
-where the friction constant ``\gamma`` is related to the vector of white noise processes ``\mathbf{F}(t)`` by the second fluctuation-dissipation theorem.
+where ``\mathbf{M}`` are the masses, ``\ddot{\mathbf{R}}`` the time-derivative of the positions, i.e., the velocities, ``\nabla_R V(\mathbf{R})`` the forces and \mathbf{F}(t) the random force that is related to the friction coefficient by the second fluctuation-dissipation theorem.

 Equally the above equation can be written in the form of Ito stochastic differential equations [Leimkuhler2012](@cite)